 17. Powers of the State Council

-The role of the State Council is to provide information, guidance and advice and is responsible for approving the strategic direction of the organisation.
+The role of the State Council is limited to providing information, guidance and advice and is responsible for approving the strategic direction of the organisation.

 18. Meetings of the State Council

 (1) The State Council must meet at least 3 times in each period of 12 months at such place and time as the Council may determine.